f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/165.png

-The retrieved CNAME will be used to update DNS settings:
+The retrieved CNAME will stored as a variables and will also be used to update the DNS settings:

 .. figure:: _figures/166.png

 More detailed information on this API request can be found `here <http://bit.ly/38xUHjc>`_.

-`c)` Send the **Update CNAME Record (lab)** request to update DNS Settings with CNAME generated when creating Essential App Protect instance in the F5 Cloud Services portal and retrieved in the step above:
+`c)` Send the **Update CNAME Record (lab)** request to update our test app's DNS Settings with the generated CNAME, which we captured in the UI earlier, and just now in the previous step using the API request as well:

 .. figure:: _figures/167.png